About Our Charity

 Mary How 1941-1987

-Mary was born in Victoria, Australia, and as a young woman she moved to the UK, where she met and married Raymond How.
+Mary was born in Victoria, Australia, and emigrated as a young woman to the UK, where she met and married Raymond How.
 Mary and Raymond had two children, Jeremy and Victoria, and lived in West Chiltington in West Sussex, where they had many friends.

 The Mary How Trust for Cancer Prevention was founded in June 1988.
 (Our Registered Charity Number is 1122393.)